-The overarching goal of the Graduate Programs in HPE is to educate practitioners who will serve as academic leaders (e.g., deans, program directors, department heads) and will contribute to the continuous advancement of health professions education and research.
-Graduates of the program are uniquely situated to take major leadership roles within the MHS.
+The overarching goal of the Graduate Programs in HPE is to educate practitioners who will serve as academic leaders (e.g., deans, program directors, department heads) and will contribute to the continuous advancement of health professions education, leadership, and research.
+For example, graduates of our degree programs are uniquely situated to take major leadership roles within the MHS.

 - Foundations in Health Professions Education (FHPE).
 The FHPE is a certificate program designed to be a stepping stone toward the MHPE or PhD in HPE.

 - Master of Health Professions Education (MHPE).
 The MHPE program is the cornerstone of the Graduate Programs in HPE; it provides broad scholarly experience in the theory and practice of HPE by providing learners with the opportunity to participate in a series of formal courses, conduct original research, and obtain practical experiences to further enhance their leadership and educator skills.